apapadoi/UniProjects/README.md

 # UniProjects
-University Projects In C from my 1st year in CSD AUTH
+University Projects In C from my 1st semester in CSD AUTH